muhammedomar32/yaml/README.md

-    i try to create distributed Cluster MinIO on Kubernetes i god this error message , could you please review my code and support me for run minio cluster 4 replicas, running on minikube
+     i try to deploy MinIO distributed Cluster on Kubernetes , i wrote yaml file in the below link , i got errors logs from the pods , could you please review my yaml and support me for run minio as Cluster MinIO on Kubernetes cluster 4 replicas, running on minikube please check my yaml file here

 [![enter image description here][1]][1]